Computing

 |

-Curriculum in Computer Science |
+Curriculum in Computing |

-The computer Science curriculum at LMHS is balanced and comprehensive to equip pupils with the knowledge, understanding and skills for further study in the subject, it raises aspirations through its insights into different career paths and fields within Computing and Computer Science and contributes to the social mobility of pupils.
+The Computing curriculum at LMHS is balanced and comprehensive to equip pupils with the knowledge, understanding and skills for further study in the subject, it raises aspirations through its insights into different career paths and fields within Computing and Computer Science and contributes to the social mobility of pupils.
 By the time they leave, pupils will have gained key knowledge and skills in the three main areas of the computing curriculum: computer science, information technology and digital literacy.
 Pupils will have a greater understanding of ICT and basic computational thinking skills.
 Whether they study the subject further or not they are knowledgeable, competent and confident users of technology using it safely and respectfully.

 Assessment at the examination stage takes place through a variety of tasks.
 There is always an exam styled assessment at the end of the topic, giving pupils an opportunity to reflect on their progress and receive support on how to improve.
 There will be an emphasis on developing literacy linked to computer science to support students in acquiring the skills needed for the extended writing questions.
 GCSE exams will be taken at the end of Year 11.
 There are 2 written examinations, these will be used to grade them on their knowledge and application of the subject. |

-Teaching and Learning in Computer Science |
+Teaching and Learning in Computing |

-The Computer Science curriculum at LMHS equips pupils with the knowledge, understanding and skills for further study in the subject, it raises aspirations through its insights into different career paths and fields within Computing and Computer Science and contributes to the social mobility of pupils.
+The Computing curriculum at LMHS equips pupils with the knowledge, understanding and skills for further study in the subject, it raises aspirations through its insights into different career paths and fields within Computing and Computer Science and contributes to the social mobility of pupils.
 By the time they leave, pupils will have gained key knowledge and skills in the three main areas of the computing curriculum: computer science, information technology and digital literacy.
 Pupils will have a greater understanding of ICT and basic computational thinking skills.
 Whether they study the subject further or not they are knowledgeable, competent and confident users of technology using it safely and respectfully.

 To design, program, evaluate and refine solutions.